Teen Summer Trip – Guatemala

 $2100 (*airfare is included)

-This trip is intended for entering 9th and 10th grade level high school students.
+This trip is intended for teens.
 Participants will spend the week volunteering in the mountainous villages of Vuelta Grande and El Hato, where they will support the school sites and experience what daily life is like in rural Guatemala.
 Their free time and evenings will be spent in the colonial tourist town of Antigua.
 Volunteer work on this trip will include classroom and library construction at the local school in El Hato as well as tutoring and helping in the classroom, and reforestation work on several plantations near Vuelta Grande.

 The cost of the trip covers airfare and virtually all in-country experiences, including: